Andrea Bocelli: Teatro del Silenzio

 In 2006, Bocelli convinced the municipality of his hometown Lajatico to build an outdoor theatre, the "Teatro del Silenzio".
-He serves as its honorary president and performs for one night only, every July; the rest of the year, the theatre doesn't operate.
+He serves as its honorary president and performs usually for one night only, every July; the rest of the year, the theatre does not operate.

-Since its opening in 2006, Bocelli has held 12 concerts, every July, with guests including Plácido Domingo, José Carreras, Sarah Brightman, Katherine Jenkins, Zucchero, Laura Pausini, and Elisa.
+Since its opening in 2006, guest performers have included Plácido Domingo, José Carreras, Sarah Brightman, Katherine Jenkins, Zucchero, Laura Pausini, and Elisa.
 Bocelli's guests have also included instrumentalists Lang Lang, Chris Botti, and Kenny G. The 2007 concert was released on CD and DVD in 2008.